shlokamohanty/i-write-sometimes/_posts/2026-08-29-inward-outward.md

 I think 'I can empathise to an extent' is better than 'I'm sorry'.

 A completely opposing situation.
 My other roommate was upset at me, and I couldn't tell why.
-She was really quiet with me, answering in one syllable.
+She was really quiet with me, answering in one syllable words.
 She expected that I would know why she's upset, and later that day she noticed that I have no clue; we solved it quickly after, though.

-Now, my roommates, Amisha and Kezia, all agreed that I cannot really read social cues well; I overthink and guess most of them wrong.
+Now, my roommates, Amisha and Kezia, all agree that I cannot really read social cues well; I overthink and guess most of them wrong.

 Funny and strange, do I trust people's words and pick up on and try to understand what they mean?
 And I notice expressions; *if I'm uncertain, I think I should vocalise the fact - their expression without assuming where the feeling might be stemming from and why, because of a previously learnt script.*

 I was socially blind until moving to New York.
 I was too focused on the internal state of my body, in fear of what's happening within, that I didn't look what's happening outward.
-Took it from my grandpa and Kurt Gödel, I suppose.
+Took it after my grandpa and Kurt Gödel, I suppose.
 At least now, I'm a lot more comfortable with my body; by that, I mean a lot.

 It's not all that simple.
 People lie too.